How to Save on Hotel Booking

 Most travel agents and agencies use what is called a Global Distribution System to make reservations.
 This System, also known as a GDS, makes accessing schedules and reserving seats, rooms and vehicles easy.
 While these Systems are essential to the corporate travel industry, they don’t always offer the best-possible prices.

-When you’re having a hard time finding reasonable rates for hotel stays, consider checking a 3rd-party aggregator like Booking.com or Hotels.com.
-These aggregators can occasionally find seats, rooms and vehicles that are available for less than what’s offered through a GDS.
-This isn’t always the case, but it’s worth a shot when you’re having a hard time finding good corporate discounts for hotels.
+When you’re having a hard time finding reasonable rates for hotel stays, consider checking a 3rd-party aggregator like Booking.com.
+These content aggregators can occasionally find seats, rooms and vehicles that are available for less than what’s offered through a GDS.
+This isn’t always the case, but it’s worth a shot when you’re having a hard time finding good corporate discounts for booking hotels.

 5. Check for Last-Minute Rates